CPaladiya/Chirag-Paladiya/README.md

 + [Training & Certificates](https://github.com/CPaladiya/Chirag-Paladiya/edit/main/README.md#trainingcoding-skills)

 ## What Am I Currently Working On?
-+ Currently (professionally) I am working on developing a labeling facility required to train Nueral Networks for better pith location detection.
++ Currently (professionally) I am working on developing a labeling facility required to train Nueral Networks for better pith location detection along with nueral networks that will predict such values.

 ## My Mission and Vision In Life